such-don/Website/content/project/example/index.md

 <br/>

-## Reflective Portfolio Summary
+## **Reflective Portfolio Summary**

 For my portfolio, I decided to choose the culmination of the work of three different projects I have worked on over the past few years.
 The first is the manuscript that was submitted to a conference for a project on quantum computing that I was a part of.
 I included this piece because it is by far the most involved project I have been a part of and hence the piece that I am most proud of.
 It is also the first and only academic paper I have written, and as I'm attempting to become a researcher, this allows me to showcase my technical writing skills and also what I am capable of in the field.
 A current weakness of this piece is that it is not publicly available since it is not brushed up yet.
 However, my collaborators and I plan to polish it up and put it on the arxiv in the coming months, so in the future, I will change it to go there instead.
 The next piece I included is a poster that was made for a project on applying quantum computing to a problem in math.
 The strength of including this is twofold.
 Firstly, I can showcase my ability to make a subject presentable and understandable (to those in the field of course).
 But secondly, it showcases that I am competent in both mathematics and computer science.
 The final piece I include is a poster that was made for a math project I was on.
 I included this to show my competency with programming as well as math.
 However, a weakness of including posters, in general, is that it is not seen as very substantive work - having a technical report is almost always going to be a better representation of ability.
-That being said, I don't have any other papers I have written, so all I can do is add them to this website as they happen.
+That being said, I don't have any other papers I have written, so all I can do is add them to this website as they come.

 <br/>

-## Performance Review Form
+## **Performance Review Form**

 <!--\[if gte mso 9]><xml><w:WordDocument><w:BrowserLevel>MicrosoftInternetExplorer4</w:BrowserLevel><w:DisplayHorizontalDrawingGridEvery>0</w:DisplayHorizontalDrawingGridEvery><w:DisplayVerticalDrawingGridEvery>2</w:DisplayVerticalDrawingGridEvery><w:DocumentKind>DocumentNotSpecified</w:DocumentKind><w:DrawingGridVerticalSpacing>7.8 磅</w:DrawingGridVerticalSpacing><w:PunctuationKerning></w:PunctuationKerning><w:View>Normal</w:View><w:Compatibility><w:DontGrowAutofit/><w:BalanceSingleByteDoubleByteWidth/><w:DoNotExpandShiftReturn/></w:Compatibility><w:Zoom>0</w:Zoom></w:WordDocument></xml><!\[endif]-->